HaxeFoundation/haxe-evolution/proposals/0013-destructor.md

 ### Migration

-The migration will not be tedious, but not hard, since it is just a matter of searching for all classes containing a method named "destructor", and refactoring it to rename it for something else.
-This could be even automatizable, but developers might want to do this refactor manually to provide a new meaningful method name.
+The migration can be tedious, but not hard, since it is just a matter of searching for all classes containing a method named "destructor", and refactoring it to rename it for something else.
+This could even be automatizable, but developers might want to do this refactor manually to provide a new meaningful method name.

 ## Drawbacks